judka-uriel/uriel-book/uriel_en.md

 Therefore they wish to lead a completely animal existence, having only a minimum of concerns: obtaining food, reproduction, and seizing neighboring territories — that is, the entire limited set of actions performed even by bacteria and simple microorganisms.
-It is no wonder that such single-celled beings hate Jews — they consider it evil that Jews, by their very existence, pull people out of an animal state toward the light.
+It is no wonder that such single-celled organisms hate Jews — they consider it evil that Jews, by their very existence, pull people out of an animal state toward the light.

 - Personal grievances against G‑d for problems in one's life, and consequently